An Exploration of Default Images in Text-to-Image Generation: Results

-\autoref{fig:survey2-results} shows that unknown terms potentially triggering default images may negatively affect user satisfaction, but not in all cases.
-In Q1, the effect of replacing \textit{`raven'} with \textit{`greagoft'} resulted in only subtle changes to the resulting image.
+\autoref{fig:survey2-results} depicts the results of our user study, showing that default images negatively affect user satisfaction, but not in all cases.

+In Q1, implicitly replacing \textit{`raven'} with \textit{`greagoft'} resulted in only subtle image changes.
 The image appeared almost as if a raven could be there.
-The participants' satisfaction, therefore, was high ($Mean=5,2$, $SD=1,8$).
-In Q2, where \textit{`leaves and flowers'} was replaced with \textit{`greagoft'}, the divergence between prompt and resulting image was more noticeable and satisfaction was lower ($Mean=2,7$, $SD=1,9$).
-A Fisher's exact test indicates that The way participants perceived the change (subtle vs. noticeable) is significantly related to their satisfaction level ($OR=0.074$, $p<0.05$).
-The odds ratio of 0.074 indicates that dissatisfaction (1--3 on the Likert scale) is much less likely when the change is subtle compared to noticeable.
-In other words, participants were significantly more likely to be satisfied (5--7) when the change in the image was subtle (Q1) rather than noticeable (Q2).
+The participants' satisfaction, therefore, was relatively high \ok{($Mean=4.9$, $SD=2.0$)}.
+In Q2, where \textit{`leaves and flowers'} was replaced with \textit{`greagoft'}, the divergence between prompt and resulting image was more noticeable and satisfaction was lower \ok{($Mean=2.6$, $SD=1.8$)}.
+A Fisher's test with continuity correction indicated that participants' perception of the change in the resulting image (subtle vs. noticeable) was significantly related to their satisfaction level \ok{($OR=10.7$, $p<0.05$)}. \ok{The odds ratio of \ok{10.7} indicated that dissatisfaction (1--3 on the Likert scale) was much less likely when the change was subtle compared to noticeable.
+In other words, participants were significantly more likely to be satisfied (5--7) when the change in the image was subtle (Q1) rather than noticeable (Q2).}

-For the third question (Q3), we did not switch or omit any words in the prompt, and the image was the exact result of the prompt.
-Participants were satisfied with the resulting image ($Mean=4,47$, $SD=1,87$).
-In the fourth question (Q4), we used a prompt known to trigger default images.
-Participants showed particularly strong dissatisfaction with this image ($Mean=2.6$, $SD=2.0$).
-Again, there was a significant difference in user satisfaction between Q3 (representing an exact match between prompt and image) and Q4 (respresenting a default image) with $OR=0.21$ and $p<0.05$.
+For Q3, we did not switch or omit any words in the prompt: the image was the exact result of the prompt.
+Participants were satisfied with the resulting image \ok{($Mean=4.6$, $SD=1.8$)}.
+For Q4, we used a prompt known to trigger default images.
+Participants showed particularly strong dissatisfaction with this image \ok{($Mean=2.4$, $SD=1.9$)}. \ok{There was a significant difference in user satisfaction between Q3 (representing an exact match between prompt and image) and Q4 (representing a default image) with \ok{$OR=16.2$} and $p<0.05$.}